Kaptard/async-middleware-stack/README.md

 <br>

 ### stack.run(req, res, optional)
-> Returns a promise resolving the return value of the given function.
+> Returns a promise resolving when all functions are done running

 | Argument | Description | Default |
 |:------------- |:------------- |:------------- |